emrichmp/myBPI/README.md

 ## DEMO
 ** disclaimer **
 Loom records with a poor framerate, app does not perform slow.
-It is just looms framerate that does that
+It is just looms framerate that does that.

 I created a quick demo that runs through this project and gives a brief explanation.
 Click the link for the video: https://www.loom.com/share/c486119e977f4d60830dabe66748ce14